qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 Smart contracts later resurfaced with the rise of **distributed ledger technology** (DLT), which revitalized the debate surrounding their advantages and usefulness, as well as the potential applications of smart contracts.

-## Theoretical and Practical understanding
+## Theoretical and practical understanding

 The term smart contract is often misused or misunderstood.
 They can be viewed either from a theoretical perspective (essentially differentiating them from the conventional notion of a contract) or more practically in the context of the Ethereum protocol.

 When looking at the concept of smart contracts in the **Ethereum protocol**, the focus is on the application.
 Code storing and execution is possible on Ethereum's distributed ledger network, and smart contracts in Ethereum partially achieve what Szabo envisioned, as one can transfer and hold funds to secure and enforce predefined transactions and relationships.
 The contract itself contains the enforcement of its terms, as the execution of the agreement is clear at the moment it is deployed.
 This leads to third parties playing a much smaller role.

 Smart contract advocates expect that by automating contracting, human error is eliminated and lower error rates can be expected.
 Intermediaries are expected to pay a secondary role in the future; it is often argued that they would only come into play when addressing performance evaluation and in dispute resolution.
 For now, smart contracts are mainly used in making fund transfers possible through the blockchain, but they could be used for any processes in which a reliable record is necessary.

 ## Smart contracts in the blockchain context